Climate change in New Zealand: Nitrous oxide

 Nitrous oxide is emitted primarily from agriculture, but also comes from industrial processes and fossil fuel combustion.
-Over 100 years, it is 298 times more effective than CO_{2} at trapping heat.
+Over 100 years, it was 298 times more effective than CO_{2} at trapping heat.
 In New Zealand in 2018, 92.5% of N_{2}O came from agricultural soils mainly due to urine and dung deposited by grazing animals.
 Overall, N_{2}O emissions increased 54% from 1990 to 2018 and now make up 19% of all agricultural emissions.

 Agriculture

-The agriculture industry is responsible for half of all emissions in New Zealand, but contributes less than 7% of the national Gross Domestic Product (GDP).
-In the last ten years there have been modest reductions in emissions from sheep, beef, deer and poultry farms, but these have been offset by a rapid growth in dairy farming which has had the biggest increase in emissions of any single industry.
-In fact, emissions from dairy have risen 27% over the decade such that this industry is now responsible for more emissions than the manufacturing and electricity and gas supply industries combined.
+In 2019, the agriculture industry was responsible for half of all emissions in New Zealand, but contributed less than 7% of the national Gross Domestic Product (GDP).
+In the decade prior there were modest reductions in emissions from sheep, beef, deer and poultry farms, but these were offset by a rapid growth in dairy farming which was the biggest increase in emissions of any single industry.
+Emissions from dairy had risen 27% over the decade such that this industry was responsible for more emissions than the manufacturing, electricity and gas supply industries combined.

 Food processing

-Dairy giant Fonterra is responsible for 20% of New Zealand's entire greenhouse gas emissions.
-This is largely due to Fonterra's use of coal-powered boilers to dry milk into milk powder.
-Clean energy expert, Michael Liebreich, describes the use of coal for this process as "insane".
-Genesis Energy Limited chief executive, Marc England, said in 2019 that Fonterra is using more coal than Genesis uses at its Huntly power station and should use electricity, which is already 85% renewable, in its milk powder factories.
+In 2019, dairy collective Fonterra was responsible for 20% of New Zealand's entire greenhouse gas emissions.
+This was largely due to Fonterra's use of coal-powered boilers to dry milk into milk powder.
+Clean energy expert, Michael Liebreich, described the use of coal for this process as "insane".
+Genesis Energy Limited chief executive, Marc England, said in 2019 that Fonterra was using more coal than Genesis uses at its Huntly power station and should use electricity, which was already 85% renewable, in its milk powder factories.